 Compensation received while performing officially assigned duties belongs to the agency.
 If the appearance occurs during off-duty hours, the employee may keep any compensation.

 Jury Service Leave (ORS 10.061 & 10.090): An employee receives jury service leave upon request.
-Except where an applicable collective bargaining agreement provides otherwise, the employee must waive any jury fees except for expense reimbursement.
+Except where an applicable collective bargaining agreement provides otherwise, the employee must waive any jury fees except for mileagereimbursement.
 The agency may request and retain a copy of the jury summons and court release, if applicable, to support the leave.

 Leave to Address Domestic Violence, Harassment, Sexual Assault, Bias, Stalking (ORS 659A.270 to 659A.290) and Human Trafficking: